Concepts

 }

-Once the program is running, the repeat reaction is triggered automatically every 350 milliseconds.
+Once the program is running, the repeat event is triggered automatically every 350 milliseconds.
 The interval is calculated from the previous trigger time - if the callback function takes 4 milliseconds to complete, the actual interval still remains 350 ms instead of 354 ms.

 Lambdas